uint8 vector as UDP message

 which indicates to wait indefinitely.

-Note: This parameter appears only in the Embedded Coder® UDP Receive block.
+This parameter appears only in the Embedded Coder® UDP Receive block.

 Specify how often the scheduler runs this block.
 Enter a value greater than zero.
-In real-time operation, setting this option to a large value reduces the likelihood of dropped UDP messages.
+In real-time operation, setting this option to a smaller value reduces the likelihood of dropped UDP messages.
 This value defaults to a sample time of 0.01 s.